-It is anticipated that there will be extra pressure on already stressed roads from development within the Local Government Area, and in addition, residents from areas such as the South West Growth Centre (including Oran Park) and in the north and south of Campbelltown will come to use the services provided at Campbelltown, for example the hospitals and railway stations.
-These increases in demand will place pressure on the road networks and will be discussed in further detail in the following pages.
+It is anticipated that there will be extra pressure on already stressed transport networks from development within the Local Government Area, as well as the development of Campbelltown-Macarthur as a key employment hub.
+In addition, residents from areas across the Macarthur and beyond will come to Campbelltown to access key facilities, services and opportunities - such as Campbelltown Hospital, Campbelltown Stadium and various university and TAFE campuses.
+These increases in demand will place pressure on the transport networks and will be discussed in further detail in the following pages.

 The expected growth in and around the Local Government Area has implications for Council in its continued provision of services and assets to meet the needs of both existing and new populations.
-The more specific factors affecting demand for roads can be found in the table below.
+The more specific factors affecting demand for transport can be found in the table below.

-Table 33 Factors specifically affecting demand and expected impacts on road assets
+Table 31 Factors specifically affecting demand and expected impacts on road assets